Vahid-Negahdari/Elastic-Full-Waveforrm-Inversion/README.md

   ```
   this code soon completed
   ```
-3. For use third method (New-VAE technique) initially need run linear-to-nonlinear technique and then run :
+3. For use third method, **New-VAE** technique, initially need run linear-to-nonlinear technique and then run :
 ```
 python3 First-Method.py
 ```